White Wines of the Week: Featuring the 2007 Les Jamelles Viognier

 K Vintners Viognier 2009 (Columbia Valley; $20).
 Edgy spices and minerals under honeyed white peach, orange blossom, and apricot.
 I tasted this one at the 2010 Walla, Walla Wine Bloggers conference this past summer and it's just fantastic.
 90 Points

 Cold Heaven Viognier 2009 [Sta.
 Rita Hills, CA $24] Wet-river stone, a bit restrained, with stone-fruit blossoms, juicy citrus, and white peach notes.
-I've had this wine a few times and for folks who like the "dry" approach this would be a great choice, look for the blue label.
+I've had this wine a few times, and for folks who like the "dry" approach this would be an excellent choice, look for the blue label.
 89 Points

 Les Jamelles Viognier 2007 [Languedoc-Roussillon, Vin de Pays d'Oc France $10] I uncorked this bottle just a couple of nights ago, it delivered nicely for the meager price.
-In the glass you have lovely pale gold color core and watery rim.
-Nose: A rich, very aromatic wine, with lots of characteristic fruity scents, and typical varietal aromas, such as apricots and fresh white peaches a small bit of white pepper.
+In the glass, you have a lovely pale gold color core and a watery rim.
+Nose: A rich, intensely aromatic wine, with lots of characteristic fruity scents, and typical varietal aromas, such as apricots and fresh white peaches a small bit of white pepper.
 This wine represents a great value.
 87 Points

-Fess Parker Viognier 2008 [Santa Barbara, CA $20] Fess Parker Viognier's like many others displays great fruit focus, offering peach, apricot and pear notes that are ripe and well-structured, with a supple texture.
+Fess Parker Viognier 2008 [Santa Barbara, CA $20] Fess Parker Viognier's like many others displays excellent fruit focus, offering peach, apricot, and pear note that are ripe and well-structured, with a supple texture.
 I've had this wine also on many occasions; folks this wine is a tasty New World style Viognier.
 90 Points

-Serving Tips: I recommend sipping and slurping these wines chilled, but not too cold, otherwise you'll lock in many of the wonderful perfume like aromas wanting to escape from the swirl of the glass.
+Serving Tips: I recommend sipping and slurping these wines chilled, but not too cold.
+Otherwise, you'll lock in many of the beautiful perfume-like aromas wanting to escape from the swirl of the glass.
 I'm thinking about 58 to 60 degrees would be perfect.
 In my opinion; serving this wine too warm will dull the experience considerably.